Mushymato/LivestockBazaar/author-guide.md

 - ShopDialogLeave: `"Strings\\Locations:AnimalShop_Marnie_Leave"` (Leave)

 Like most string fields, these keys to Strings assets.
 For modded shops, either string fields or i18n keys work fine here.

+### Extras

+#### Conversation Topic: purchasedAnimal_{animalType}

+Helps fix issue of some dialogue never showing up in other languages, because the translated name is used in the vanilla conversation topic.

+#### MailFlag: mushymato.LivestockBazaar_purchasedAnimal_{animalType}

+Mail flag indicating an animal had been purchased.

+#### Trigger: mushymato.LivestockBazaar_purchasedAnimal

+Raised trigger, passes 2 triggerArgs AnimalHouse and FarmAnimal.